 When was the last time you thanked your big toes?
-If you haven’t thanked them lately then I’ll bet you’ve never thanked your pancreas.
+If you haven’t thanked them lately then you’ve probably never thanked your pancreas.
 (Out of sight out of mind.)
-I really don’t know that much about the inner workings of my body, but I do know there are trillions of doings going on in it that I can be thankful for even though I don’t know what they are.
+I really don’t know that much about the inner workings of our bodies, but I do know there are trillions of doings going on in them that we can be thankful for even though we don’t know what they are.

 We sure don’t need more to add to our “to do” lists, but we can get in the habit of being thankful while we’re doing other tasks.
 For instance, while you’re in the shower as you wash each body part, love it and thank it.
 Then, while you dry off your parts thank them again.
 It’s fun to thank your feet as you put socks and shoes on them and as you dress and groom each part of you it’s fun to fill your awareness with thanksgiving.
 Thankfulness is a habit and it’s quite fun to mentally become aware of what a gift your body is.

 Just think, we “get” to appreciate!
 Gratitude is one of God’s graces.
 But it takes practice not to take things for granted.
 In the religion I was raised in, we didn’t say grace at the table because we were supposed to “always” be in a state of grace and appreciation, so not to make a big deal about food.
 It did cause me to adopt a very strong attitude of thanksgiving that has served me well in the form of happiness.
 I’m not against saying grace, I think it’s wonderful for a family to pray before they eat together as long as those prayers have not become habit and thereby have lost their meaning.
 I’ve heard too many graces said, that were just words.
 Blah, blah, blah, let's eat!